 It seems there’s an app for any function you can dream up these days.
 Mobile users seeking entertainment can install apps for gaming, media streaming, and social media.
 For those who love to “shop ‘til they drop,” there are e-commerce apps to make the purchasing process smoother.
 Health and fitness buffs can utilize apps that help them track their progress and hit their goals.
-There are travel apps aplenty for jet setters; productivity apps for people who want to improve their workflows.
+There are travel apps aplenty for jet setters; productivity apps for people who want to improve their workflows and there are even mobile app performance testing services.

 From an app marketing perspective, these apps have more in common than you’d initially think.
-There are a few underlying principles applicable to marketing any app, no matter its category or exact functionality.
+There are a few underlying principles applicable to marketing any app, no matter its category or exact functionality along with the internet marketing service scripts in it.
 Here are four musts for marketers working on user acquisition and retention for any type of app.

 Define Important Key Performance Indicators (KPIs)